 If you are looking for additional responses to an existing survey, you are probably asking: Where should I promote a survey on my site?

-- Embed a survey onto your website in a permanent location using an IFrame
+- Embed a survey on your website in a permanent location using an IFrame

 - Include it as a follow-up page for people who convert (i.e. make a purchase, download a guide, etc.)

 Note: Be sure that you choose an online survey tool that features mobile-friendly designs, and using a CTA button rather than an embed on mobile pages since IFrames tend to be difficult to make mobile friendly.
 ComScore reported that as of 2014, more people are browsing on mobile devices than on desktop computers, so be sure your survey accommodates both types of users.